-How do we collect this kind of data with photogrammetry?
+How could we collect this kind of city planning data with photogrammetry?

-The traditional way is one of the options.
-Traditional measurement (GNSS, tape, stick) is accurate, but it is also extremely slow and by the time you measure something and draw the plan, there is a new crossroad already built across the street and what you have done is already outdated.
-Now, we have two options:
+One of the options is through a traditional approach.
+Traditional measurement (GNSS, tape, stick) is accurate, but very time consuming to gather.
+By the time you measure and draw the plan, there is a new crossroad already built across the street and what you have done becomes outdated.
+Moving forward, we would have two options:

-b) Of course, we know lidar scanning, which is used in other forms such as with helicopters, aircraft, drones and also terrestrial and mobile.
-The last two options are often used for mapping roads, because there’s an interest in digitising traffic and municipal infrastructure and detecting damage and anomalies.
-But hey, are you allowed to fly in the city centre?!
-Probably no, so in this case of lidar vs photogrammetry, the latter is clearly the winner.
+The other idea was lidar scanning.
+This is used in various ways, such as with helicopters, aircraft, drones and also terrestrial and mobile.
+The latter are often used for mapping roads, because there’s an interest in digitising traffic and municipal infrastructure and detecting damage and anomalies.
+But are you allowed to fly in the city centre?
+Probably not.
+Therefore, in the case of lidar vs photogrammetry, photogrammetry was clearly the winner.

-So how should we acquire the data accurately, easy and fast with minimum effort?!
-There are a lot of options on the plate, unfortunately all of them are expensive or forbidden by law.
-But as you know, 3Dsurvey is all about simple (and cheaper) solutions.
-So we went out and started our mission.
-This is a short story about our development of mobile photogrammetry software.
+So how should we acquire the data accurately, easily and fast with minimum effort?
+There were a lot of options on the plate, unfortunately all of them are expensive or prohibited by law.
+3Dsurvey, however, is all about simple (and more affordable) solutions.
+So we went out and started our own mission.
+This is a short story about our development of a mobile photogrammetry solution.

-1. First steps toward our mobile photogrammetry solution
+1. First steps towards our mobile photogrammetry solution

-As we are developing photogrammetry software solutions for more than a decade, we believe we know a lot about drone photogrammetry.
+As we have been developing photogrammetry software solutions for more than a decade, we believe we have acquired a lot of knowledge about drone photogrammetry.
 Being pragmatic and assuming that if it works with drones, it will also work with a car… We tested it out!

 The idea was to acquire images with telemetry and the easiest way was to do so was to use an RTK drone.
-So, we mounted a Phantom 4 RTK with two additional video cameras Blackmagic with camera lens 7Artisans – fish eye on the car roof.
-The cameras were connected to displays and car power outlet.
+So, we mounted a Phantom 4 RTK with three additional digital cameras (2x Blackmagic cameras with 7Artisans fisheye lens & 1x Sony camera) along with an Insta360 One R Twin Edition sports camera on the car roof.
+The cameras were connected to displays and the car power outlet.
 Before we started, we set the cameras to 1 second rounds and turned on the drones.

 We drove down the road and took pictures with drones and cameras.
-Then we downloaded the images to the computer and processed them with the 3Dsurvey surveying software and the results were amazing.
-Really!
+Then we downloaded the images to the computer and processed them with the 3Dsurvey surveying software and the results were incredible.
+Truly!

 2. Results of our study and next steps

-We now knew exactly what photogrammetry hardware we need, how to set up the hardware configuration, synchronise devices, what the best shutter and location settings are and how fast we can drive.
-The question that was left open is: do we really want to play as a hardware vendor on the market?
+We now knew exactly what photogrammetry hardware we needed, how to set up the hardware configuration, synchronise devices, what the best shutter and location settings were and how fast we could drive.
+The question that was left open though was: do we really want to compete as a hardware vendor on the market?
 Do we want to deal with photogrammetry hardware production and distribution?
 The answer was NO. We are the (best) surveying software guys.

-3. Who seeks (photogrammetry hardware) will eventually find – in Hungary
+3. Those who seek (photogrammetry hardware) will eventually find… in Hungary

-Therefore, we made the next step, looking for companies that are using a similar approach as we did and are manufacturing these devices.
-We found a young enthusiastic Hungarian team who already developed a similar device.
+Therefore, we made the next step to search for companies that are using a similar approach and are already manufacturing these devices.
+We found a young enthusiastic Hungarian team, InterMap, who had developed a similar device.
 No questions asked, we drove to Budapest to find out the details of their offering.

-Their device is simple and efficient.
-It consists of a robust and durable construction, 2 high resolution cameras, INS module and 2 GPS antennas with RTK receiver, mysterious black box and controller.
+Their device, the GeoMeter, is simple and efficient.
+It consists of a robust and durable construction, 2 high resolution cameras, INS module and 2 GPS antennas with RTK receiver, a high-performance black box and controller.
 Great job, Hungary!
-Read more to see how we tested it.

 As we are surveyors, we are always allergic to results that are not accurate, and of slow measurement processes, as we want everything fast, accurate and simple!

-Using the roadrunner for a day, we measured and tested that:
+Using the GeoMeter for a day, we measured and tested that: